Nurse Educator Interest Groups

 How often do members meet?

-Members meet virtually four times a year.
+Members meet virtually four times per year between September and June.

 What kind of activities might members undertake?

-• Share information and practices in a key area within the group
+• Share information and practices in a key area within the group.

-• Collaborate on abstracts or presentation development Collaborate on a joint project or publicatio
+• Collaborate on a joint project or publication.

 How do I become a member?

-• Registration is only $55.00 ($30.00 for students) (per person, per group, per year)
+Registration is only $55.00 ($30.00 for students) (per person, per group, per year).

-• The CASN membership year spans from July 2023 to June 2024
+The 2024–2025 CASN membership year runs from July 2024 to June 2025.

 ***Cancellation Policy: Interest group membership is non-refundable.
 CASN reserves the right to cancel any group activity that does not meet minimal group requirements.